Tame Impala: 2018: Other projects

-2019–present: The Slow Rush
+2019–2022: The Slow Rush

 On 2 January 2019, Tame Impala was announced as a headliner for the 2019 Coachella Valley Music and Arts Festival.
 They also headlined the 2020 Primavera Sound festival, making them only the second Australian act to do so.
 Around the same time, Parker announced that he expected to release a new album during that summer.

 On 21 March 2019, Tame Impala released the single "Patience" and teased new music on Instagram for the forthcoming album.
 They were the musical guest for Saturday Night Live on 30 March, with host Sandra Oh.
 On the show, the band performed "Patience" and a new song, "Borderline", which was released 12 April.
 On 25 October, Tame Impala revealed the title of their fourth studio album, The Slow Rush.
 Three days later on 28 October, they released the song "It Might Be Time", and on 3 December, they released the single "Posthumous Forgiveness".
 The album was released on 14 February 2020 and features 12 tracks that were recorded in Los Angeles and in Parker's hometown of Fremantle, Australia.

 Josh Terry of Vice named Tame Impala his "Artist of the Decade" for the 2010s, writing, "No artist captured how genres cross-pollinated throughout the 2010s better than Tame Impala".
 He added, "In the age of streaming and the big-box festival bubble, Parker's discography seems factory-made for both a crowd of thousands and a chill night alone with a vibe-heavy playlist" and that "his music embodies the technology-driven sense of loneliness of this decade better than any of his peers".

 "The Less I Know the Better" was voted number one in Triple J's Hottest 100 of the Decade on 14 March 2020.
 This was the highest ranking for Tame Impala in a Hottest 100 Countdown and the first time the project had attained number one in any Hottest 100.
 (The same song had previously placed fourth in the 2015 Hottest 100.)